chadbartel/My-Wiki/wiki-pages/aws/README.md

     Alternatively, execute `cat ~/.aws/config` and verify your new profile is in the terminal output.

 Once you set up an SSO profile, you can use all AWS CLI commands as you usally would in a terminal as long as you include `--profile your-sso-profile-name`.

+### AWS SSO Credential Provider

+Sometimes, logging into AWS SSO using `aws sso login --profile my-sso-profile` isn't sufficient for certain applications.
+For example, you may need to provide an access key, secret access key, and session token.
+The [**aws-sso-credential-provider**](https://github.com/kcerdena/aws_sso) solves this problem by fetching your AWS SSO profile credentials using [STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html).

+Follow the steps below to install **aws-sso-credential-provider**.

+1. Install AWS CLI version 2.

+2. Configure at least *one* named SSO profile.

+3. Use `pip` to install **aws-sso-credential-provider**:

+    ```bash
+        pip install aws-sso-credential-provider
+    ```

+4. Run the credential provider using Python:

+    ```bash
+        python3 -m aws_sso -p SSO_PROFILE
+    ```